Allergies, Anxiety, and Increased Symptoms Link

-- You might also notice that your allergy symptoms are much more severe and persistent when your stress and anxiety are elevated.
+- You notice your allergy symptoms are much more severe and persistent when your stress and anxiety are elevated.

-- You are finding there is a connection between the level of your anxiety and/or stress and your allergies, allergy symptoms, and allergic reaction episodes.
+- You notice there is a link between your anxiety and allergies, allergy symptoms, sensitivities, and allergic reactions.

-- You might also notice that your allergic reactions take longer to subside than normal.
+- You might also notice your allergic reactions take much longer to subside when your anxiety increases.

-allergy problems might come and go rarely, occur frequently, or persist indefinitely.
-For example, you may have episodes of allergy problems and flare ups once and a while and not that often, have them off and on, or have allergy problems it all the time.
+Anxiety disorder increased allergies might come and go rarely, occur frequently, or persist indefinitely.
+For example, you might have episodes of allergy problems and flare-ups once and a while and not that often, have them off and on, or have an increase in allergies, allergic reactions, or allergy sensitivities all the time.

-Anxiety allergy problems may precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by themselves.
+Anxiety allergy problems can precede, accompany, or follow an escalation of other anxiety sensations and symptoms, or occur by themselves.

-Anxiety allergy problems can range in intensity from slight, to moderate, to severe.
-They can also come in waves, where they are strong one moment and ease off the next.
+Anxiety and allergy problems can range in intensity from slight, to moderate, to severe.
+They can also come in waves where they are strong one moment and ease off the next.

 All variations and combinations of the above are common.

-What is the best way to alleviate anxiety about allergies and allergic reactions?
+What is the best way to alleviate anxiety about allergic reactions?

-Two of the most effective ways to counteract anxiety associated with worrying about allergies and allergic reactions:
+Two of the most effective ways to alleviate anxiety about allergic reactions and increased allergies are:

-Also, discussing your emergency plan with your doctor can prove helpful, too.
+Also, it’s wise to discuss your emergency plan with your doctor.

-How to eliminate an increase in allergy related symptoms and problems that are caused by stress and anxiety?
+How to eliminate an increase in allergy symptoms caused by stress?

 There are many ways to reduce stress, such as: